-- The Board of Trustees must adopt the annual budget prior to the start of the Fiscal Year and the passage of the annual budget shall be in lieu of passage of the appropriation ordinance. - On or before the Village Board of Trustees' first regular meeting in November of each year, the Village Manager shall submit to the Board of Trustees an annual Municipal budget which contains estimates of revenues together with recommended expenditures in conformity with good fiscal management practice.
+- The Village fiscal year is January 1 December 31 annually. - The Board of Trustees must adopt the annual budget prior to the start of the Fiscal Year and the passage of the annual budget shall be in lieu of passage of the appropriation ordinance. - On or before the Village Board of Trustees' first regular meeting in November of each year, the Village Manager shall submit to the Board of Trustees an annual Municipal budget which contains estimates of revenues together with recommended expenditures in conformity with good fiscal management practice.